Harold James Nicholson: Espionage against the United States, FBI investigation and convictions

 Nicholson later admitted to providing the Russian intelligence service with national defense information, including photographic negatives, between June 1994 and his arrest on November 16, 1996.

-The FBI affidavit implies that the investigation of Nicholson's espionage for Russia was triggered following his failure of three polygraph examinations administered by CIA polygraphers as part of his routine security update in October and December 1995, when questions "Have you had unauthorized contact with a Foreign Intelligence Service?", "Since 1990, have you had contact with a Foreign Intelligence Service that you are trying to hide from the CIA?" revealed a high probability of deception or were marked as "inconclusive".
+The FBI affidavit implies that the investigation of Nicholson's espionage for Russia was triggered following his failure of three polygraph examinations administered by CIA polygraphers as part of his routine security update in October and December 1995, when questions "Have you had unauthorized contact with a Foreign Intelligence Service?" and "Since 1990, have you had contact with a Foreign Intelligence Service that you are trying to hide from the CIA?" revealed a high probability of deception or were marked as "inconclusive".
 The CIA examiner noted that Nicholson appeared to be trying to manipulate the test by taking deep breaths on the control questions, which he stopped after a verbal warning.

 Another piece of information that linked Nicholson to his activities was that a US mole inside the FSB had informed the CIA that a top priority for Russian intelligence was to gather information on activities and movements of Chechen rebels.
 While an instructor at Langley, Nicholson had gone to CIA Headquarters and asked several CIA employees in the European section about information on Chechnya.
 Nicholson claimed the need to know was for an upcoming exercise with students.
 According to Langley leadership, there were no lessons on Chechen separatism.
 Requests for changes to the training program needed to be brought before a board of review, and Nicholson did not submit any proposed changes.

 Nicholson was then placed under surveillance by the FBI.
 Nicholson was watched during his travels to Thailand, Malaysia and Singapore.
 During his time in Singapore, surveillance saw him get in a car registered to the Russian embassy.
 This meeting with Russian nationals was not authorized, nor did Nicholson report it to the CIA as required.
 Following this meeting, Nicholson returned to the United States where he was seen making a large cash deposit into his bank account, with which he both retired an outstanding car loan and transferred the remainder into three joint accounts that he held with his children.
 The FBI was unable to trace this cash to any legal source of income.
 The CIA assigned Nicholson to a management position in the counterterrorism branch at CIA Headquarters, while keeping a close eye on him.
 The CIA limited his access to information on Russian matters and Chechnya in particular, which were the primary subjects of interest to his Russian handlers.
 During his tenure at headquarters, he made a request to the office of technical services for a briefcase-type camera, which is often used to clandestinely copy documents.
+According to the job description at the time, Nicholson had no need for any camera in order to fulfill his obligations at the counterterrorism office.